Historical Markers in Perry County, Alabama

 Perry County Timeline

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Perry County, Alabama.
+This timeline provides a condensed summary of the historical journey of Perry County, Alabama.

 - In 1818, Perry County was established as a county in the state of Alabama.